 Bump Steer is a condition that occurs when your wheels have a toe change when they leave the pavement (such as hitting a bump).
+The rack and pinion's inner tie rods must travel up & down through the same arc as the lower control arm.
 If a rack and pinion has the inner tie rods that are spaced wider apart than the stock configuration excessive bump steer can and will occur.

 There is an urban legend of sorts concerning what bump-steer is.
 Some guys believe that bump steer is the vibration or shaking that you feel when you drive.
 This is incorrect.